payu-india/CMS-Chatbot/reference/Save Cards/collect-payments-save-card/using-network-tokens-moto.md

 </Table>
 `}</HTMLBlock>

-> 📘 Notes for additional_info
+> 📘 Notes for additional\_info
 >
-> - **last4Digits**: The last 4 digits of the card.
+> * **last4Digits**: The last 4 digits of the card.
 This parameter is mandatory for MOTO transactions to ensure proper card identification.
-> - **<Glossary>TAVV</Glossary>**: Token Authentication Verification Value (also known as cryptogram).
+> * **<Glossary>TAVV</Glossary>**: Token Authentication Verification Value (also known as cryptogram).
 This is mandatory for MOTO transactions to ensure the authenticity of the tokenized card.
-> - **<Glossary>trid</Glossary>**: Token Requester ID.
+> * **<Glossary>trid</Glossary>**: Token Requester ID.
 This parameter is mandatory for MOTO transactions to identify the entity that requested the token.
-> - **tokenRefNo**: Token Reference Number.
+> * **tokenRefNo**: Token Reference Number.
 This parameter is mandatory for MOTO transactions to reference the specific token used.

 ## Sample Request